 Education

-• Ph.D, Romance Studies, UNC-CH, USA, 2019
+• PhD, Romance Studies, UNC-CH, USA, 2019

-• M.A., Philosophy and Languages of Modernity, University of Trento, Italy, 2013
+• MA, Philosophy and Languages of Modernity, University of Trento, Italy, 2013

-• B.A., Philosophy and Sciences of Culture, University of Urbino, Italy, 2010
+• BA, Philosophy and Sciences of Culture, University of Urbino, Italy, 2010

-I am a cultural eco-historian and a media scholar.
-I am invested in questions and issues that speak to the impact of bodily representations, environmental humanities, and dynamics of resistance/resiliencies in Italian modern and contemporary literature, poetry, and cinema.
-My book manuscript Bodies that Matter in Postwar Italy investigates three semantic trajectories of the impact of sensorial, sociopolitical and linguistic ‘storying bodies’ from postwar literatures/media to today’s narratives (Primo Levi, Liana Millu, Domenico Rea, Anna Maria Ortese, Wu Ming, Elena Ferrante, and the partisan poets Andrea Zanzotto and Pier Paolo Pasolini among others) through theories of affective ecology, trauma studies, and biopolitical thought (esp.
-French, Italian, and German traditions).
-The first chapter has also appeared in a shorter version in the volume Scrivere l’orrore, edited by Romano Vecchiet and Angela Fabris on the Holocaust https://www.sbhu.it/scrivere-l-orrore/
+Thanks to several fellowships I conducted research in literary archives in Bologna, Pavia, and the Institute Primo Levi in Turin on Holocaust studies in 2017-2018 while at UNC.
+A revised and shorter dissertation chapter on Primo Levi and Liana Millu has also appeared in a shorter version in the volume Scrivere l’orrore, edited by Romano Vecchiet and Angela Fabris.
+My book manuscript Bodies that Matter in Postwar Italy investigates the impact of sensorial, sociopolitical and linguistic ‘storying bodies’ from postwar literatures/media to today’s narratives (Primo Levi, Liana Millu, Domenico Rea, Anna Maria Ortese, Wu Ming, Elena Ferrante, Andrea Zanzotto and Pier Paolo Pasolini among others) through theories of affective ecology, trauma studies, and biopolitical thought (esp.
+French, Italian, and German intellectual traditions).

+I am a cultural eco-historian and a media scholar interested in body narratives, environmental humanities, eco-storytelling, dynamics of resistance/resiliencies in Italian modern and contemporary literature, arts, and cinema.
+I have designed courses that tackle Italian sustainability challenges, landscapes, EU environmental law and cityspaces exposing students to the debates around the Anthropocene.
+Some of my contributions on eco-pedagogical praxis have appeared on the international online website EcoModLand and I have been partaking in the conversations on sustainability pedagogy and environmental humanities at OSU as well.
 My reflections on ecologies and visual imaginations of the Italian South have appeared Basilicata and Southern Italy Between Film and Ecology, an edited volume which explores representation of Italian spaces of the South, its socio-historical transformation, its eco-logical strata and characters through documentaries, photography, visual imagination, and films.
-My other articles have appeared in the L’Avventura.
-International Journal of Italian Film and Media Landscapes, and in the online magazine, LavoroCulturale (particularly Christian Kuate’s works and the question of Blackness in Italy). https://www.lavoroculturale.org/spazi-del- razzismo-strutturale/giuliano-migliori/
+Other articles on Italian cultural history have appeared in the L’Avventura.
+International Journal of Italian Film and Media Landscapes, and in the online magazine, LavoroCulturale (particularly Christian Kuate’s works and the question of Blackness in Italy).

-I am an avid reader of ecopoetry.
+I am an avid reader of eco-poetry.
 My short stories on eco-subjectivity have also appeared on the bilingual magazine, Agua del Pozo/Waters of the well.
 Currently, I am working on a piece, titled "Looking for Mathera.
-Poetics from the rocks ", a longing personal gaze-journey into the caves of the old city of Matera and I am reflecting on the challenges and languages of natural subjectivity in a collection called, 'Nature Homing'. https://watersofthewelljournal.blogspot.com/
+Poetics from the rocks ", a longing personal gaze-journey into the caves of the old city of Matera and I am reflecting on the challenges and languages of natural subjectivity in a collection called, 'Nature Homing'.

 Publications